Six killed in suicide attack on Chinese engineers in Pakistan | Law-Order

 Dasu is the site of a major dam and the area has been attacked in the past.
 A blast on a bus killed 13 people, including nine Chinese nationals, in 2021.
 Chinese engineers have been working on a number of projects in Pakistan with Beijing investing over $65 billion in infrastructure works as part of the China Pakistan Economic Corridor (CPEC) under Beijing's wider Belt and Road initiative.

-No one claimed responsibility for Tuesday's attack, nor was there a claim for the 2021 attack.
-Pakistan is home to twin insurgencies - one by Islamists and the other ethnic militants seeking secession.
+No one claimed responsibility for Tuesday's attack; there also had been no claim for the 2021 attack.
+Pakistan is home to twin insurgencies - one by Islamists and the other by ethnic militants seeking secession.
 While Chinese interests are primarily targeted by the ethnic militants seeking to push Beijing out of mineral-rich Balochistan, they generally operate in the country's south and southwest - far from the site of Tuesday's attack.

 Islamists mostly operate in Pakistan's northwest, the area where the convoy was attacked.
 Khyber Pakhtunkhwa police have reached the spot and started relief operations.